ALERT

 Overview of Services

-The Structural Biology team has expertise in macromolecular crystallography and works with investigators on all levels of structure determination.
+The Structural Biology team has expertise in the production of recombiant proteins, assay development, macromolecular crystallography, and experimental structure determination.

 • Consulting on all aspects of protein expression, purification, and feasibility of structure determination.